aahsnr-configs/emacs/plan.md

 - [ ] in an org-mode file, when cursor moves to the end of the file, the buffer itself does not show the end of the file.
 Instead I have to invoke the scrollbar to go to the end.
 Right now this issue is only limited to org files as far as I have experienced.
 Also keep in mind that, at the end of the org file, many of the headlines are folded, but I am not sure if that factor has anything to do with this particular behavior.

+- [ ] Using the evil `g g` binding in normal mode does not go to the top of the buffer.
+Need to press `0` again to go to the start of the line.
+Similar behaviour with `G` such that this keybinding does not entirely go to the end of the file, it just goes to the first word of the last line.
+Need `$` to go the very end.
+[Note]: Need to investigate further.

-- [ ] elpaca-manager should always open as a full window instead of a minibuffer
+- [x] elpaca-manager should always open as a full window instead of a minibuffer

+- [ ] *Replace all hydra configs with transient configs in its own main heading*

+- [ ] Can recentf update recent files list when an existing file in its list changes name and/or directory

-- [ ] check the hydra config to make sure the commands are working
+- [ ] **Important** After adding jupyter config, make sure it does not conflict with org-src-context.el

-***
 ## Integrating scimax modules
-*Determine the order in which these files should be added*
 - [ ] scimax-ob.el
 - [ ] scimax-jupyter.el [Remove hydra stuff for now]
 - [ ] scimax-latex.el

-- [ ] `I have updated the language check to use org-element-at-point which is technically more robust than context for retrieving block properties in complex documents.` in cape config.
-Will this interfere with org-src-context file